Coloquinte/Roadef2020/README.md

 Our MILP model uses a custom lazy constraint generation routine: it is complete, proves optimality on simple instances and is able to provide solutions for large instances.
 Simultaneously, our heuristic method uses beam search with a simple bounding procedure, and allows us to intensify the search for good solutions.

+## MILP model

+We implemented a typical MILP model with indicator variables to model the quantiles exactly.
+This is, of course, extremely difficult to solve.
+In order to obtain faster solution times, we chose not to model the risk per scenario at all, and instead to focus on the quantile value as a function of the interventions present at a given timestep.
+In our simplest model, the function's landscape is built on-demand using lazy constraints when an incumbent solution is found.
+We then introduce new indicator cuts that allow us to strengthen the relaxation at the root node.

+## Beam search

+The beam search we use is comparatively simple.
+It makes use of various backtracking methods, restart choices and node choice heuristics.
+Additionally, we only compute an estimate of the objective function at some stages in order to save time.

 # Requirements

 * Python3